The Casino Cocktail is one of the lesser-known classic cocktails from the list of IBA cocktails.

 For instance, David Embury replaced the orange bitters with orange juice in his take on the Casino cocktail published in his book The Fine Art of Mixing Drinks.

-As you can see from the color, the main difference between an Aviation and Casino cocktail is Crème de violette.
+As you can see from the color, the main difference between an Aviation and Casino cocktail is the addtion of floral Crème de violette.